 Mini-split ductless technology has many names, such as split systems, mini-split systems and split-ductless systems.
 The technology consists of an outdoor heat pump unit connected to one or more indoor air handler units to provide heating or cooling to a desired area of a home.
 There is no ductwork required – conditioned air is pumped directly into the intended area through its dedicated air handler.
 One ductless heating system is able to accommodate multiple air handlers, so when you add one to the garage, you are also able to add zoned heating and cooling to other areas in your home that may need it, too.

 These systems are utilized most often in new additions, new construction, apartments, condominiums, garages, sunrooms and other areas lacking proper climate control.
-In addition, ductless HVAC installation is often used to replace space heaters, which makes these systems a safe and efficient option for how to heat a garage.
+In addition, ductless heating installation is often used to replace space heaters, which makes these systems a safe and efficient option for heating your garage.
 They also replace electric baseboard heaters and window air conditioning units, which use more energy and consistently increase energy bills.

 How to Heat a Garage with Ductless HVAC